‘Teen Mom 2’ Chelsea Houska Shares Updates On Her Baby Boy On Twitter

 Chelsea Houska recently shared a couple of updates on her baby boy with her fans and followers on Twitter.

-As Watson nears his 2-month birthday, the Teen Mom 2 star is remaining active on social media and recently, she posted a sweet photo of her son and revealed how she and husband Cole DeBoer cope with his crabby moments.
+As Watson nears his 2-month birthday, the Teen Mom 2 star is remaining active on social media and she posted a sweet photo of her son and revealed how she and husband Cole DeBoer cope with his crabby moments.

 The photo, which was initially shared by Chelsea Houka on Snapchat, was later posted to Twitter by a fan page dedicated to the longtime reality star.